Craig T. Nelson

 Craig Theodore Nelson (born April 4, 1944) is an American actor.
-He is known for his roles as Hayden Fox in the sitcom Coach (for which he won a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series), Deputy Ward Wilson in the 1980 film Stir Crazy, Steve Freeling in the 1982 film Poltergeist, Burt Nickerson in All The Right Moves (1983), Peter Dellaplane in Action Jackson, Chief Howard Hyde in Turner & Hooch (1989), Alex Cullen in The Devil's Advocate (1997), Chief Jack Mannion in The District (2000–2004), The Warden in My Name is Earl, and the voice of Bob Parr/Mr. Incredible in the 2004 film The Incredibles and its 2018 sequel.
-He also starred as Zeek Braverman in the television series Parenthood.
+He is known for his roles as Hayden Fox in the ABC sitcom Coach (for which he won a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series), Deputy Warden Ward Wilson in Stir Crazy (1980), Steve Freeling in Poltergeist (1982), Burt Nickerson in All the Right Moves (1983), Peter Dellaplane in Action Jackson (1988), Chief Howard Hyde in Turner & Hooch (1989), Alex Cullen in The Devil's Advocate (1997), Chief Jack Mannion in the CBS drama The District (2000–04), Coach Goddard in Blades of Glory, The Warden in the NBC sitcom My Name Is Earl (2007), and the voice of Bob Parr/Mr. Incredible in the 2004 film The Incredibles and its 2018 sequel.
+He also starred as Zeek Braverman in the NBC drama series Parenthood (2010–15) and recurred as Dale Ballard in the CBS sitcoms Young Sheldon (2019–24) and its spin-off Georgie & Mandy's First Marriage (2024–).

 Early life

-Nelson was born Craig Theodore Nelson in Spokane, Washington, on April 4, 1944.
-He was the son of Vera Margaret (née Spindler; 1906–1971), a dancer, and Armand Gilbert Nelson (1900–1964), a businessman.
+Craig Theodore Nelson was born on April 4, 1944, in Spokane, Washington.
+He is the son of Vera Margaret (née Spindler; 1906–1971), a dancer, and Armand Gilbert Nelson (1901–1965), a businessman.

 Nelson attended Lewis and Clark High School, where he played football, baseball, and basketball.

 After high school, Nelson studied at Central Washington University.
 After flunking out, Nelson went to Yakima Valley College where he was inspired to study acting by his drama teacher, Mr. Brady.
 From Yakima, he went on to study drama at the University of Arizona on a scholarship.

 In 1969, Nelson dropped out of school and moved to Hollywood to pursue an acting career.
 When he first moved to California, he took up a job as a security guard at a soap factory until finding work as a comedy writer.

 Career

+Early career

-Nelson began his show business career as a stand-up comedian.
+Nelson began his show business career as a comedian.
 He was an early member of The Groundlings improv and sketch comedy troupe.
 Nelson, Barry Levinson, and Rudy De Luca formed their own comedy team and were regular performers at The Comedy Store and on the short-lived The Tim Conway Comedy Hour (1970).
 In 1973, Nelson left the comedy world, explaining "the standup comedy life was pretty unfulfilling for me" and he settled in Montgomery Creek, California where there was no electricity and no running water; "it was contentment, The Waltons", he said.
 Nelson had different jobs during that time including janitor, plumber, carpenter, surveyor, and high school teacher in Burney, CA. He returned to acting five years later.